Outcomes4Me Secures $21M in Funding Learn more >>

 When you’re diagnosed with prostate cancer, one of the first things your doctor will do is determine your “risk group.”
 Think of it as a classification system that helps your care team understand the specifics of your cancer.
 It’s not just about having cancer, but about understanding its characteristics—how aggressive it is and how likely it is to grow or spread.
 This information is the foundation for building a treatment plan that’s tailored specifically to you and your diagnosis.

-What is a risk group?
+What exactly is a risk group?

 A risk group is a category that helps describe localized prostate cancer based on a few key factors.
 Your oncology team will look at your initial PSA blood test level, the size of the tumor, and how the cancer cells appear under a microscope.
 This last part is known as the Grade Group or Gleason score.
 By combining these pieces of information, doctors can place the cancer into one of several groups, which range from very low risk to very high risk.
 This helps create a clearer picture of the cancer’s behavior and what to expect.

-Why your risk group matters for treatment
+How your risk group guides your treatment plan

 Understanding your risk group is one of the most important steps in your cancer journey because it directly guides your treatment decisions.
 Cancers in higher-risk groups are more likely to have grown beyond the prostate and often require more than one type of treatment.
 For example, a man with very low-risk cancer might not need immediate treatment and can instead opt for active surveillance.
 On the other hand, a very high-risk cancer will likely call for a more immediate and comprehensive treatment approach.
 Knowing your group helps you and your doctor make informed choices together.